How to Make a Budget, According to Money Experts

 - Spend it—that big-screen TV isn’t going to buy itself—but only when you’re satisfied with all of the above options.
 And make sure you shop around for the best deal.

-Got a negative number?
+How to make a budget step 5: Got a negative number?

 You’re not living within your means, and you need to make changes.
 “Look at your discretionary expenses to identify where you can cut back your spending,” advises Massachusetts-based Saranovitz, who advises clients across the country.
 “While you must eat and keep the lights on and the rent paid, you can try and cut down on your non-discretionary expenses.
 And there’s always room to cut the discretionary expenses as well.”